Nobody wants to be famous for their pearly yellows.

 - Follow the instructions.
 Some products are designed to be used once a day, while others can be used twice a day.
 Some, you use for a week, some, for two … you get the idea.
 To protect your teeth, be sure to follow the product’s instructions.

 - See your dentist.
 “Ask your dentist if these products are right for you,” Dr. Clemons says.
 Bleaching products work best on teeth that have yellowed with aging, or teeth that are stained from food and drink (looking at you, coffee and red wine).
 But brown or gray discoloration could signal problems that a bleaching kit won’t fix.
 It’s also important to tackle concerns like gum disease or cavities before starting a bleaching treatment.
 “Your dentist can also recommend the best product for you, and make sure you’re doing it right,” she adds.

 - Listen to your teeth.
 Some people develop temporary sensitivity in their gums or teeth when using whitening products.
 That’s not a sign of long-term damage, but it can be uncomfortable.
 If it happens to you, consider taking a break from bleaching or switching to a milder product.
 Again, talk to your dentist for the right advice.

 You can take steps to keep your teeth sparkling so you won’t have to use teeth bleaching products so often, too.

 Dr. Clemons offers the following tips:

 - Brush thoroughly twice a day (and don’t forget to floss).

 - Limit stain offenders like coffee, tea and red wine.

 - Go for regular dental cleanings to remove plaque and surface stains.

-“If you want a brighter smile, teeth whitening products can be good tools — but they aren’t a substitute for good dental hygiene.”
+“If you want a brighter smile, teeth whitening products can be good tools,” says Dr. Clemons.
+“But they aren’t a substitute for good dental hygiene.”